 Step 2: A thicker, vertical blue bar should appear.
 Select this bar and drag it until you reach the end of the segment you want to remove.

 Step 3: Click Preview from the bottom of the screen.
 Tap on the video at the top of the screen to view your trimmed video.

 If you’re happy with the trim you made, you can click the blue Save button in the top right corner to save your edits.
-Or you can click the More icon (three vertical dots) and choose Save as new to save your edits as a new video and keep your original video intact.
+Or you can click the Options icon (three vertical dots) and choose Save As New to save your edits as a new video and keep your original video intact.

 Trimming the start or end of your video